Mobile Multi-View Object Image Search: Related Work

 Mobile devices have high user interaction potential; this has been utilized for better retrieval.
 Joint Search with Image Speech and Words (\textit{JIGSAW})~\cite{45} is a mobile visual search system that provides multimodal queries.
-This system allows user to speak a sentence and performs text-based image search.
+This system allows the user to speak a sentence and performs text-based image search.
 The user selects one or more images from the result set to construct a visual query for content-based image search.
 In~\cite{34}, a mobile product image search system that automatically extracts the object in the query image is proposed.
 From the top n images that have a clean background, object masks are found.
 The object in the query image is then extracted by using a weighted mask approach and its background is cleaned.
 The cleaned query image is finally used to perform image search.
 Extracting the object-of-interest and performing the query with a clean background is shown to work better.
 Similarly, \textit{TapTell}~\cite{tapTell} is an interactive mobile visual search system, in which users take a photo and indicate an object-of-interest within the photo using various drawing patterns.
+In our system, user interaction is used to obtain multi-view images of the query object.
+Further user interaction, e.g., to select the object of interest to suppress the effects of background, would further improve the performance as indicated by our experiments (see Section~\ref{sec:mvod-result}).